 Staying At Golden Bay

-Rather than getting there and away, consider staying at the Resort & Spa Malta Golden Sands.
-The gorgeous five-star hotel is perched on one side of the bay, with its indoor pool and outdoor swimming pool overlooking the golden sands beach.
+Rather than getting there and away, stay at the Golden Sands Resort & Spa.
+Our gorgeous five-star hotel is perched on one side of the bay, with its indoor pool and outdoor swimming pool overlooking the beach.

 The Golden Sands resort includes luxury apartments with sea and country views, a choice of on-site dining, a wonderful spa, and a variety of entertainment options and activities.
 The hotel also offers scuba diving and a variety of water sports as well as a section of private beach with waiter service!
 Here’s when a beach holiday in Malta is destined to be memorable for all the right reasons.